prisma-collective/docs/docs/collaborators/communities of practice.md

 - A financing distribution methodology and tooling, both internal and external.
 See [[capital distribution]].
 - Organisational agreements-making, serving [[incubation methodology|intensives as incubation processes]]
 - [[speech-to-currency]], serving place-unique [[practice-based daos]]

-a year will be given for the governance system described above to first be practiced by the core facilitator team to organise events with a pilot cohort of 6 on-the-ground practitioner groups.

-2. summer 2025
-3. fall 2025
-4. end of year 2025
-5. 2026-27
-6. 2027-29

 [^1]: Regenesis Institute for Regenerative Practice, [ref](https://regenerat.es/).
 See [[Regenesis]].
 [^2]: (describe the on-boarding process)